From Good to Excellent in DDD: Common Mistakes and Anti-Patterns in Domain-Driven Design - 10/10

 What happens:

-The complex logic of the domain ends in bloated Application Services or Domain Services that do too much.
+Complex domain logic ends up in bloated Application Services or Domain Services that do too much.

 How to avoid it:

-Use Domain Services only for pure domain logic that doesn't belong to an Entity or Value Object.
+Use Domain Services only for pure domain logic that does not belong to an Entity or Value Object.
 Keep them stateless and focused.

 Inconsistent use of Aggregates